music-suite/music-suite/README.md

     cabal install music-suite

-If you wish to install an exerimental package, simply use `cabal install` on the specific package instead.
+If you wish to install an experimental package, simply use `cabal install` on the specific package instead.

 ![overview](https://raw.githubusercontent.com/hanshoglund/music-docs/master/music-suite-deps.png)